anyscale/madewithml.github.io/docs/index.md

                                     </div>
                                 </div>
                             </div>
-                            <p class="card-subtitle mb-0">"For production ML, I cannot possibly think of a better resource out there ... this resource is the gold standard."</p>
+                            <p class="card-subtitle">"For production ML, I cannot possibly think of a better resource out there ... this resource is the gold standard."</p>
                         </div>
                     </div>
                 </div>